PavanRaju7/BCG-Data-Science-and-Analytics-Virtual-Program/README.md

 If you are stuck:

-What are the key factors for a customer deciding to stay with or switch providers?
+* What are the key factors for a customer deciding to stay with or switch providers?
-Data sources and fields that could be used to explore the contribution of various factors to a customer’s potential action What would a data frame of your choice look like — what should each column and row represent?
+* Data sources and fields that could be used to explore the contribution of various factors to a customer’s potential action?
+* What would a data frame of your choice look like — what should each column and row represent?
-What kind of exploratory analyses on the relevant fields can give more insights into churn behaviour?
+* What kind of exploratory analyses on the relevant fields can give more insights into churn behaviour?

 # Task 2: Exploratory data analysis
 The BCG project team thinks that building a churn model to understand whether price sensitivity is the largest driver of churn has potential.
 The client has sent over some data which includes:

-Historical customer data: customer data such as usage, sign-up date, forecasted usage
+* Historical customer data: customer data such as usage, sign-up date, forecasted usage

-Historical pricing data: fixed and variable pricing data
+* Historical pricing data: fixed and variable pricing data

-Churn indicator: whether or not each customer has churned For task 2, you need to:
+* Churn indicator: whether or not each customer has churned For task 2, you need to:

 Perform some exploratory data analysis.
 Look into data types, data statistics, specific parameters, and variable distributions